What Is Reverb? A Guide To One Of The Most Common Effects

 Many even offer the ability to get into the ‘nitty gritty’, and control pre-delay time, number of early reflections, decay time, decay character and more.

 Though the classic studio reverbs by Lexicon and the like have become less commonplace, there are many classic guitar reverbs available.
-Check out the EHX Holy Grail Nano, Boss RV-5 and TC-Electronic Arena reverb.
+Check out the EHX Holy Grail Nano, Boss RV-6 and Blackstar HT-Reverb.

 Convolution reverbs are recent development of digital reverbs.
 These are usually software plug-ins, and harness the incredible CPU power now available to accurately model the sonic character of real acoustic spaces.